What is Yoga Nidra?

 Then we enter the Delta wave, which is the slowest of the brain waves, it’s here that the body can access deep healing and regeneration.
 When we spend time in Delta our sleepiness reduces, our concentration improves, and our moods are also elevated.
 What’s more, after the practice has finished we are more likely to feel good and much calmer due to the increased levels of dopamine and GABA that also get released during the practice.

-The state between waking and sleeping is the Alpha/Theta Boundary, and this is the state where the Yoga Nidra magic really happens.
+The state between waking and sleeping is called the Alpha/Theta Boundary, and this is the state where the Yoga Nidra magic really happens.
 It’s here between these two waves that we can really explore our consciousness, and even though we move through these varying brain waves and some of which are directly related to sleep, we are for the most part ‘awake’ or conscious, so yoga Nidra is sometimes described as ‘conscious sleep’.

-Summing up on some of the benefits of Nidra:
+Summing up some of the benefits of Nidra: